US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

-Comforting words, but customers shouldn't have to blindly trust any provider's website promises.
+And although the company scores better with its no-logging pledge, customers shouldn't have to blindly trust any provider's website promises.
 VPN providers such as NordVPN, TunnelBear and VyprVPN have tried to reassure their customers by allowing external companies to audit their systems and find out what's really going on.
 Hopefully IPVanish – and the rest of the industry – will follow suit.

 Unlike some of the competition, IPVanish doesn't boast about its website unblocking abilities.
 Browse the website and you'll eventually find its Services page, but that's limited to relatively unprotected sites such as Sling TV, Spotify and YouTube.

 Does this mean IPVanish doesn't have much to boast about?
 Our BBC iPlayer tests seemed to confirm that, as none of the five UK servers got us access, a repeat of the results from our last review.

 The service couldn't help us with Amazon Prime Video, unfortunately.
 We tried three US locations, but in each case the site recognized we were using a VPN and refused to stream content.

 The story picked up when we moved to Disney+, though, when IPVanish got us in with all three of our test locations.
 And it got even better when three out of three test servers gave us access to US Netflix.
 That's a far better performance than you'll see with many competitors, and one which earned the company a place on our best Netflix VPN list.

 The company deserves real credit for its Netflix and Disney+ success, then, but it can't quite match the best of the competition.
 Hotspot Shield and ExpressVPN successfully unblocked all our test platforms, for instance, and work with many others, too.